Chapter 8. Central Dogma

 Figure 2.
 Sliding clamp

-○ In eukaryotes, the sliding clamp is temporarily opened by the clamp loader, allowing insertion of the closed circular structure of E. coli DNA into the central channel.
-It facilitates the activity of DNA polymerase during DNA replication.
+○ Prokaryotes: The sliding clamp is temporarily opened by the clamp loader to allow the insertion of the closed circular structure of E. coli DNA into the central channel.
+It then closes again, enabling polymerase activity during DNA replication.

-○ (Note) 5’ → 3’ exonuclease: Terminal nucleotide removal function.
+○ Recall 5’ → 3’ exonuclease: Removes terminal nucleic acids.

-○ Example of in vitro polymerization using the Klenow fragment
+○ Example of an in vitro polymerization reaction using Klenow fragment.

 Figure 3.
-Example of in vitro polymerization using the Klenow fragment
+Example of an in vitro polymerization using the Klenow fragment

 ○ In eukaryotes, DNA pol α, β, γ, δ, and ε exist.

-○ DNA pol α: Contains primase, lacks proofreading.
+○ DNA pol α: Contains primase, and lacks proofreading.

-○ DNA pol β: Repair function, lacks proofreading.
+○ DNA pol β: Repair function, and lacks proofreading.

-○ DNA pol δ: Extends the Okazaki fragments of the lagging strand, proofreading.
+○ DNA pol δ: Extends the Okazaki fragments of the lagging strand, and has proofreading.

-○ DNA pol ε: Extends the leading strand, proofreading.
+○ DNA pol ε: Extends the leading strand, and has proofreading.

-○ DNA pol γ: Replicates mitochondrial DNA, proofreading.
+○ DNA pol γ: Replicates mitochondrial DNA, and has proofreading.

 ⑥ Leading strand

-○ When the direction of replication is the same as the direction of movement of the replication branch
+○ Occurs when the direction of replication is the same as the movement of the replication fork.

 ⑦ Lagging strand